meethed/simpleLifter/database.md

+CLICK ON "RAW" AND DISABLE WORD WRAP SO IT PRESENTS CORRECTLY

 ok so the php code needs a mysql (or similar) database rather than just using JSON.
 This is a hangover from when it all started out in a slightly different direction.

-The database must be called 'lightsdb', and lightsdb must have a table called 'comps'.
-I mean, you can change it but that's just what I use, and some of the .inc isn't done properly.
+The database must have a table called 'comps'.
+I mean, you can change it but that's just what I use for the SQL select statements.

 The 'comps' table is set up as follows: